 Tooth Extractions An Overview

 Extractions are done when a tooth has become so decayed or damaged that we can no longer save it.
-In some cases, the tooth may be painfully infected and we must remove it immediately.
+Sometimes, the tooth may be painfully infected, and we must remove it immediately.
 In other cases, we can save the tooth with root canal therapy.

 When should I get my tooth extracted?

 A tooth extraction may be necessary when a tooth is damaged beyond repair, infection or abscesses surrounding the tooth cannot be cleared with antibiotics, or when teeth are poorly positioned and crowding other teeth.
 We may extract an impacted tooth as well.
 This is likely to happen in wisdom teeth cases.

 Proud Smiles considers a tooth extraction treatment a necessity or “last resort”.
 We recommend it for teeth that are severely decayed, damaged, or crowding the bite.
 Whenever possible, we’ll preserve the natural tooth structure.
 The tooth root, in particular, comes with many benefits, so we want that to remain if possible.